 North Carolina GED transcript requests may be made by requesting your transcript online at the GED website (click "Request your official transcript here).

-The requirement to provide a High School transcript or GED certificate may be waived if an applicant has an Associate or higher degree or as demonstrated by an official transcript.
+The requirement to provide a High School transcript or High School Equivalent certificate may be waived if an applicant has an Associate or higher degree that is demonstrated by an official transcript.